omrezkeypie/HashOctree/README.md

 # About

-HashOctree is an optimized hash octree that is both memory effiecent and cpu effiecent.
+HashOctree is an optimized octree that is both memory effiecent and cpu effiecent.

 **Note** The module has no update function for dynamic objects as the updating was slower than just recreating a new octree per frame.